-Reason: In the interests of local amenity.
+Reason: In the interests of ensuring the conservation of peat resources.

-- 14. No work shall start on site until a Traffic Management Plan (TMP) and Timber Transport Plan (TTP) have been submitted for the written approval of the Council, as Planning and Roads Authority.
-The plans shall be produced in consultation with Roads and Transportation Services, Police Scotland and the Council's Access Officer.
+- 16. No development shall commence unless and until a Traffic Management Plan (TMP) and a Timber Transport Plan (TTP) have been submitted to and approved in writing by the Planning Authority in consultation with Roads and Transportation Services, Transport Scotland, Police Scotland and the Council's Access Officer.
 Proposals shall include signage at conflicts with the Council's Core Path and Wider Network and arrangements for maintenance of such signage.
-The plans shall also include: - a.
-The routeing of all traffic associated with each phase of the Development (construction, operational and decommissioning) on the local road network generally in accordance with the phasing and vehicle movements as set out in Table 12.10 of the EIA Report dated November 2020.
-This shall provide the date when the access is no longer required other than for occasional intermittent use by light vans and cars. - b.
-Measures to ensure that the specified routes are adhered to, including monitoring procedures; - c.
-Details of all signage and lining arrangements to be put in place; - d.
-Provisions for emergency vehicle access; - e.
-Wheel washing facilities; - f.
-Site staff car parking; - e.
-Identification of a nominated person to whom any road safety issues can be referred; - f. access routes for any turbine erection cranage; and - g.
-Details of monitoring and recording the vehicle movements and tonnage to and from site require to be submitted to the Planning Authority monthly or on request.
+The plans shall also include but not be limited to: - (a) The routeing of all traffic associated with each phase of the Development (construction, operational and decommissioning) on the local road network generally in accordance with the phasing and vehicle movements.
+This shall provide the date when the access is no longer required other than for occasional intermittent use. - (b) Measures to ensure that the specified routes are adhered to, including monitoring procedures; - (c) Details of all signage and lining arrangements to be put in place; - (d) Provisions for emergency vehicle access; - (e) Wheel washing facilities; - (f) Site staff car parking; - (g) Identification of a nominated person to whom any road safety issues can be referred; - (h) access routes for any turbine erection cranage; and - (i) Details of monitoring and recording the vehicle movements and tonnage to and from site require to be submitted to the Planning Authority monthly or on request. - (j) A plan for access by vehicles carrying abnormal loads, including the number and timing of deliveries and the length, width and axle configuration of all extraordinary traffic accessing the site. - (k) Arrangements for undertaking initial joint road dilapidation surveys with a representative of the Council's Roads Area Office at locations specified by the